radarFudan/radarFudan.github.io/_posts/2025-08-01-Purpose-for-my-website.md

 3. What is mutual fund?
 (In Merton's problem)<br>
 Mutual fund separation theorem: https://en.wikipedia.org/wiki/Mutual_fund_separation_theorem

+4. What is variational inference

+5. What is extreme value distributions: Gumbel, Frechet, Weibull.

+6. CMU 15-445

-4. Get hands on python virtual env, write a script
+7. Get hands on python virtual env, write a script

-5. Python Leetcode
+8. Python Leetcode

-6. What is extreme value distributions: Gumbel, Frechet, Weibull.

-7. CMU 15-445